JakeChampion/coreutils-perl6/readme.md

 ### Disable built-in bash commands such as `pwd`.
 E.g. in bash_profile:
 `enable -n pwd`

-### Give precedence to perl6 commands over os commands with the same name, by placing perl6 at the front of the PATH.
+### Give precedence to perl6 commands over OS built-in commands with the same name, by placing perl6 at the front of the PATH.
 E.g. in bash_profile:
 `export PATH="[*path to perl6 directory*]/bin:$PATH"`